zaiisao/Documentation/en/Interactive Broadcast/custom_video_unity.md

 ## Implementation

 Before customizing the video source or renderer, ensure that you have implemented the basic real-time communication functions in your project.
-See [Start a Video Call](https://docs.agora.io/en/Video/start_call_unity?platform=Unity) or [Start a Video Broadcast](https://docs.agora.io/en/Interactive%20Broadcast/start_live_unity?platform=Unity) for details.
+See [Start a Video Call](https://docs.agora.io/en/Video/start_call_unity?platform=Unity) or [Start Interactive Video Streaming](https://docs.agora.io/en/Interactive%20Broadcast/start_live_unity?platform=Unity) for details.

 Refer to the following steps to customize the video source and renderer in your project: